Off the wind on this heading lie the Marquesas

 The Marquesas are volcanic in origin, and quite rugged.
 Each of the islands is unique in some way, whether in climate, landscape or history.
 The scenery is dramatic, with waterfalls plunging into deep valleys and mountains jutting up from the sea.
 And let’s not forget the inviting and uncrowded black, white and golden sand beaches!

-The islands are sparsely populated, with less than 10,000 residents.
+The islands are sparsely populated with less than 10,000 total residents.
 This wasn’t always the case, however; prior to the arrival of European explorers the islands’ population is estimated to have been over 100,000.
-Disease and (to a lesser extent) warfare decimated the islanders so dramatically that by 1926 the Marquesas were home to just 2,255 indigenous residents, the worst loss of life suffered any Polynesian island group.
+Disease and (to a lesser extent) warfare decimated the islanders so dramatically that by 1926 the Marquesas were home to just 2,255 indigenous residents, the worst loss of life suffered by any Polynesian island group.

-Despite their isolation, the islands have attracted a surprising number of well-known artists.
+Despite their isolation, the islands have attracted a surprising number of well-known artistic figures.
 French artist Paul Gauguin spent the last ten years of his life on Hiva Oa, and Belgian musician Jacques Brel also spent several years on the same island.
 Both are buried there.
 American author Herman Melville’s (Moby Dick) stay on Nuku Hiva in the 1840’s inspired his first novel, Typee, and set him on the course to write his most famous work.
 And finally, Scottish author Robert Louis Stevenson and Kon-Tiki expedition leader Thor Heyerdahl of Norway also wrote books inspired by their time spent in the islands.